pkumar-cloud/kubernetes-istio-tp/resources-commands/kubernetes-istio.md

 helm upgrade --install my-kube-prometheus-stack --repo https://prometheus-community.github.io/helm-charts kube-prometheus-stack --namespace monitoring --create-namespace

 # 5. Upgrade nginx installation.
 Run on folder monitoring-ingress-nginx
+cd kubernetes-istio-scripts/kubernetes/monitoring-ingress-nginx
+#Values-ingress-nginx is nginx configuration.
+We will re-configure the nginx installation using this configuration.
 helm upgrade ingress-nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx --namespace ingress-nginx --values values-ingress-nginx.yml

 # Optional : Check that nginx configured
 helm get values ingress-nginx --namespace ingress-nginx

 # 6. Upgrade kube-prometheus installation.
 Run on folder monitoring-ingress-nginx
+#values-kube-prometheus yaml is for kube-prometheus-stack configuration.
+We will re-configure the prometheus using this configuration.
+This will create ingress rules for prometheus and grafana so we can see them without using port forward.
 helm upgrade my-kube-prometheus-stack kube-prometheus-stack --repo https://prometheus-community.github.io/helm-charts --namespace monitoring --values values-kube-prometheus.yml

 # Optional : Check that prometheus is configured